Part 1 of a discussion of game design decisions made for BuildDown. Part 2 is here.

 Unfortunately, it was too easy to min-max.
 The incentives rewarded one winning strategy: building up pause time while tediously arranging a board full of merge opportunities, then “springing the trap” and manically collapsing everything to rake in huge point scores.

 Pretty satisfying to pull off the first time, pretty boring after the first hundred.
 Like the base ruleset, there is opportunity to improve on execution, but not necessarily method.
 The fact that there was really only one viable strategy made the illusion of choice short-lived.
-With little new to learn, the game was easy to master and forget.

 That wasn’t the end of the overhaul, though.
 BuildDown still needed a business model.
 I’ll get into the monetization strategy, and the higher-order reward loop that feeds into it, in the next post.